aizatnazran/simple-calculator/README.md

 # Simple Vue.js Calculator

-This project is a simple calculator built with Vue.js and Vuex.
-The calculator supports basic arithmetic operations like addition, subtraction, multiplication, and division, as well as utilizing the last answer in subsequent calculations.
+A simple calculator built with Vue.js and Vuex.
+The calculator supports basic arithmetic operations like addition, subtractio and multiplication as well as utilizing the last answer in subsequent calculations.

 ![Calculator](calculator.png)

 ## Features

-- Basic arithmetic operations: add, subtract, multiply, divide
+- Basic arithmetic operations: add, subtract, multiply
 - Use the result of the last calculation in a new calculation
 - Clear the current input or use the previous answer with ease